rzzzwilson/PythonEtudes/README.rst

 There are lots of lovely details here:

-* get N pixels at a time from a text message
+* get N bit values one at a time from a text message
 * convert a stream of N bit values back to a text message
 * get and modify pixel data from an image file